ciacicode/ciacicode.github.io/content/casestudies/churnbuster.md

 # Context

 Churn at HMA! at the time, was around 12 - 15%, but users unsubscribing were not asked to give a reason.
-This was putting me in the dark, as to what to improve.
+This was putting us in the dark, as to what to improve.

 # The Challenge